pulumi/pulumi-hugo/themes/default/content/blog/ms-teams-integration/index.md

     - pulumi-cloud
 ---

-Getting your deployment notifications into Microsft Teams is now easier than ever on Pulumi Cloud.
+Getting your Pulumi notifications into Microsft Teams is now easier than ever.

 <!--more-->